 The contribution requirements for the Group Life Insurance Program are governed by Section 51.1-506 and Section 51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
 The total rate for the Group Life Insurance Program was 1.31% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.79% (1.31% X 60%) and the employer component was 0.52% (1.31% X 40%).
 Employers may elect to pay all or part of the employee contribution, however the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2019 was 0.52% of covered employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contribution to the Group Life Insurance Program from the entity were \$3,798 and \$5,292 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2020 was 0.52% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
+The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
+Contribution to the Group Life Insurance Program from the entity were \$3,798 and \$4,215 for the years ended June 30, 2020 and June 30, 2019, respectively.